Who is conducting the trial?

-The study will recruit 1,800 women, before they conceive, across three centres in Southampton, Singapore and Auckland.
-Participants will be asked to drink the nutrients twice a day before pregnancy and to continue during pregnancy.
+The study recruited 1,800 women, before they conceived, across three centres in Southampton, Singapore and Auckland.
+Participants have been asked to drink the nutrients twice a day before pregnancy and to continue during pregnancy.

 Chief Investigator Keith Godfrey, Professor of Epidemiology and Human Development at the MRC LEU, University of Southampton, comments: “The pre-conception phase is very important to ensure women are getting the best nutrition in preparation for their pregnancy.
 By starting before conception, we hope that there will be better outcomes for the mother and baby.
 Should significant impact on maintaining health and supporting early development be demonstrated, it could have implications for health policy and strengthen arguments for the provision of pre-conceptional nutritional advice to the general population.”